hongyehu/hongyehu/README.md

 My name is **Hong-Ye Hu(扈鸿业)**.
-I am a physics PhD candidate at University of California, San Diego.
+I a physics PhD candidate at University of California, San Diego, and an incoming HQI Fellow at Harvard University.
 I am currently working on the interface between **quantum information**, **many-body physics** and **machine learning**.

 I am actively seeking for **postdoc position that will start in 2022**, focus on **Quantum information, quantum computation, and (quantum) machine learning**